Come, you children, listen to me; I will teach you the fear of the LORD.

-To invest our lives in something great, we need look no farther than the children and grandchildren that God has given to us.
-With the same conviction of Joshua, we must determine: “As for me and my house, we will serve the Lord.”
+To invest our lives in something great, we need to look no farther than the children and grandchildren that God has given to us.
+With the same conviction as Joshua, we must determine: “As for me and my house, we will serve the Lord.”

 We are accountable to God for the way in which we raise the children with whom He gifted us.
 God instructed the Jewish fathers to make Him their first priority and then teach His principles to their children.

 Many parents hope that their children will simply learn by proximity – that by being near the principles of God, they will adopt them as their own.
 Faith is not something we learn by proximity; it is learned through practice.
 Our children follow our example – not our advice.

 We must be intentional about their spiritual instruction.
 We must practice the presence of God and live out His Word ourselves, and we must be diligent to teach our children how to take those reins in their own lives.